Turks Cap Lily

 Turks Cap Lily - Lilium Superbum

-Turks Cap Lillies often called Martagon lilies, grow well in full sun and partial shade as well as full shade.
+Turks Cap Lillies often called Martagon lilies, grow well in full sun and partial shade as well as ample shade.
 However, when grown in full shade, the number of blooms will be reduced.
 Turks Cap grows from a bulb, typically planted in the fall.
 The bulb is white, and new plants may sprout from the bulb.
 The plant contains seed pods with three lobes that are oval in appearance.
-The lobes contain stacks of thin, lightweight seeds that can easily be carried by the wind.
+The nodes include stacks of thin, lightweight seeds that can easily be carried by the wind.
 Plants can also be grown from these seeds.

 Turks Cap grows from four to six feet tall.
 The leaves, some as large as six inches long, grow in whorls on the stem and are lance-shaped.
 There are usually from three to nine, and they feel somewhat stiff.
 Other leaves can appear on the upper stem in pairs or alternate.
 Orange blooms dappled with purple are the most common type, although they can range from white to a deep burgundy.

 The flowers grow above the leaves and are generally from 2.5 to 4 inches wide with six sepals.
 The blooms and sepals curve and touch the stem forming a “Turk's cap,” thus the name.
 Plants may have one bloom or as many as twelve.
-At the base of the blooms, there are stamens that are a half-inch or longer, and the stamens have anthers that contain pollen, ranging in color from reddish brown to black.
+At the base of the flowers, some stamens are a half-inch or longer, and the stamens have anthers that contain pollen, ranging in color from reddish brown to black.
 Turks Cap blooms do not produce a scent that is noticeable.
-Turks Cap is mainly pollinated by certain types of larger butterflies.
+Certain types of larger butterflies mainly pollinate Turks Cap.

 Turks Cap often grows in the wild and can be grown from Massachusetts to the southern Gulf Coast.
 They prefer moist, well-draining soil.
 Bulbs should be planted from 12 to 24 inches apart and 4 to 6 inches deep.
 Turks Cap blooms can be seen from early summer to the middle of summer, usually lasting about a month.